Furnari

 Furnari (Sicilian: Fùrnari) is a comune (municipality) in the Metropolitan City of Messina in the Italian region Sicily, located about 178 km east of Palermo and about 54 km west of Messina.

 Furnari borders the following municipalities: Falcone, Mazzarrà Sant'Andrea, Terme Vigliatore, Tripi.

 Public transport

 Railways

 Novara-Montalbano-Furnari railway station is on the Palermo–Messina railway.
 It is served by trains run by Trenitalia, including services from Messina.
-Outside of the station is available a Uber service by App.
+Outside of the station is available an Uber service by app.

 Bus and tram

 Furnari is served by bus provided from Azienda Siciliana Trasporti.